xen-tools/xen-tools/SUPPORT.markdown

 Beckert, at <abe@deuxchevaux.org>.

-As the previous xen-tools maintainer and original author, Steve Kemp, said, I say last resort not because I'm unwilling to help, but because it may take longer for me to respond to you personally.
+As the previous xen-tools maintainer and original author, Steve Kemp, said, I say "last resort" not because I'm unwilling to help, but because it may take longer for me to respond to you personally.

 --